smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 - Use an extensive network of nodes
 - Highly liquid and well represented on a large number of markets

 These feeds incorporate three layers of aggregation at the data source, node operator, and oracle network layers.
 These layers provide industry-grade security and reliability on the price data that they reference.
-To learn more about the three-layers of data aggregation, see the blog post about [Data Aggregation in Chainlink Price Feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/).
+To learn more about the three layers of data aggregation, see the blog post about [Data Aggregation in Chainlink Price Feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/).

 ### 🟡 Monitored Feeds